Jose Parica

 Jose Parica (born April 18, 1949) is a Filipino professional pool player from Manila, nicknamed "Amang" (English: "Father") and "the Giant Killer."
 As a Filipino Hall of Famer, he pioneered the "Filipino invasion" in the United States in the late 70s, especially in the game of Nine-ball.
-Also known as "the King" in the Philippines, Parica is considered one of the greatest money players of all time.
-He became the Billiards Digest Player of the Year in 1997.
-He scored a perfect match with no mistakes in 9-ball race to 11 format in 1997 at the PBT Legends of Nine-ball.
+Also known as "the King" in the Philippines, Parica is regarded as one of the best pool players and money players in history.
+In 1997, Parica became the only player since to perform a perfect TPA score of .1000 in a race to 11 racks, making not a single mistake the entire match.

 Career

 In 1976, Parica, hoping to get a better deal for Filipino billiard players, organized the Philippine Pocket Billiards Association and became its first president.
 The same year he was invited to the All Japan Championship and finished second in the Rotation division to Tetsuro Kakuto.
-In 1978, he was invited to his first tournament in the United States, the World Straight Pool Championship were he placed 11th.
-He was the first Filipino to travel to the United States.
+In 1978, he was invited to his first tournament in the United States, the World Straight Pool Championship where he placed 11th.
+He was the first professional Filipino billiards player to travel to the United States.
 Shortly after, in 1979, Parica travelled back to the Philippines and became the National 3-Cushion, Rotation, and Snooker Champion.

 Filipino player Efren Reyes joined Parica in 1985, in the start of what is now known as the "Filipino invasion".
 In 1982, Parica won the Playboy All-Around Classic, with the victory, Parica became the first male Asian player to win a professional pool event in the United States.
 In 1986, Parica won the Clyde Childress Memorial 9-Ball Open, followed up with a victory in the Classic Cup V title.

 Parica had won over 100 international tournaments, including titles in the United States, the Philippines and Japan.
 In 1988, Parica participated in the Japanese circuit, winning the All Japan Championship in 9-Ball.
 That same year in Japan, he won the JPPA World 9-Ball Championship, sanctioned by the Japan Pool Players Association, which hosted the largest tournament at the time, with 900 players participating, which was a record number of participants in a tournament at the time.
 Parica beat Efren Reyes 9–3 in the finals, earning the first prize of $39,000 for his victory.
 This made Parica the first male Asian player to win a world championship in pocket billiards.

 In 1994, Parica married his wife Aurora and became less active on the Professional Billiards Tour.
 In 1996, Parica resumed playing full time and won four tournaments that year, Beating rival Efren Reyes three times in the finals.
 In 1997, Parica won five tournaments and was ranked number 1 on the professional tour rankings as well as winning the Camel tour overall bonus of $50,000 defeating Buddy Hall.
 He was chosen Player of the Year in 1997 by the Billiards Digest Magazine.